 Particularly in our Asset Management business, we rely heavily on our financial, accounting, trading, compliance and other data processing systems and those of our third party vendors or service providers who support these functions.
-We expect that we will need to review whether to continue to upgrade and expand the capabilities of these systems in the future to avoid disruption of, or constraints on, our operations, and any such system upgrades or expand the capabilities of our systems, and failure to attract and retain staff in order to continue to upgrade or expand the capabilities of our systems, and failure to attract and retain staff with the proper skillset could disrupt or constrain our operations.
+We expect that we will need to review whether to continue to upgrade and expand the capabilities of these systems in the future to avoid disruption of, or constraints on, our operations, and any such system upgrades or expansions could result in significant costs to us.
+We may need to hire additional staff in order to continue to upgrade or expand the capabilities of our systems, and failure to attract and retain staff with the proper skillset could disrupt or constrain our operations.
 Certain investment teams within our Asset Management business employ proprietary systems, including quantitative models, in connection with their investment processes.
 These systems and models are often designed and, with assistance from technology personnel, maintained by employees who are members of those investment teams.
 If any of the foregoing systems fail to operate properly or are disabled, including for reasons beyond our control, we could suffer financial loss, a disruption of our businesses, liability to clients, regulatory intervention or reputational damage.
 The inability of our systems (or those of our vendors or service providers) to accommodate an increasing volume of transactions also could constrain our ability to expand our businesses.
 In addition, errors resulting from these issues or from human error when conducting a trade or other transaction could expose us to significant risk.